LuisTbx/caffe-ios-sample/README.md

 Caffe iOS sample
 ================

-This is an example XCode project using iOS version of Caffe built by [aleph7](https://github.com/aleph7/caffe).
+This is a fork of [Noradaiko](https://github.com/noradaiko/caffe-ios-sample) example XCode project using iOS version of Caffe built by [aleph7](https://github.com/aleph7/caffe).

 It also includes a class `Classifier` which is the `cpp_classification` imported from Caffe C++ example.
 It can classify images and outputs result with labels in the XCode console.